-Best Pulse Oximeter of 2020
+Best Pulse Oximeter

 The Masimo MightySat unit delivers accurate health data quickly and consistently.
 The in-app storage effectively shows trends and averages for a multitude of health metrics.
 Anyone looking to garner a deeper understanding of their health will likely find the user-friendly layout helpful and informative.
 The MightySat is best used for spot-monitoring — the finger cradle is sticky enough to stay on during mild exercise but far too bulky to be considered for continuous monitoring during sleep or prolonged activity.
 This small and effective device measures SpO2 (blood oxygen saturation), pulse rate, perfusion index (PI), pleth variability index (PVi), and respirations per minute.
 We expected a lot based on this unit's price, and Masimo exceeded those expectations by monitoring far more data than all other oximeters in this review.
 When the device is paired with its app via Bluetooth, each bit of data is easy to read and monitor — there are even in-app pages that explain the benefits of tracking each data point.
-The data can be integrated into the basic health app on iPhone and Android devices, the battery life is clearly laid out with a battery graphic, and Masimo offers a 4-year warranty, which is extremely enticing on an item with such a hefty price tag.
+The data can be integrated into the basic health app on iPhone and Android devices, and the battery life is clearly laid out with a battery graphic.
+Masimo also offers a 4-year warranty, which is extremely enticing on an item with such a hefty price tag.

 As tech testers, we are willing to cough up a lot of cash for cutting-edge devices.
 Still, our biggest complaint with the MightySat is its huge price tag.
 And for the price, it's really a shame that this unit is battery operated.
 For such a savvy and well-designed product, we hoped it would include USB-charging capabilities.
 We also wish this device could be used beyond simply spot-monitoring.
 Those things aside, if you want the ability to track more of your health data than practically any other device like it, the MightySat is the best we've tested.